infinitered/apisauce/README.md

 ### 0.5.0 - August 28, 2016

 * [NEW] Adds more options to addRequestTransform - [@skellock](https://github.com/skellock) ([#28](https://github.com/skellock/apisauce/pull/28))
+* [NOTE] Due to how Axios stores headers and our new mutable transforms, I had to move header storage out of Axios and into Apisauce.
+This will only affect you if you're talking to the Axios object directly.
+I didn't really predict this coming, so heads up if you're talking to the Axios object currently.
+It's better to just ask me to change Apisauce to include the missing features.
+By the time we get to 1.0, we actually might not even use Axios anymore!  =)

 ### 0.4.0 - August 17, 2016